militaryinvestor/militaryinvestor.github.io/_posts/2022-04-10-TSP-New-Mutual-Funds.md

 ---
 _Image by Epic Top 10 Site_

-*Bottom Line Up Front (BLUF):*  The TSP's new mutual funds will add investing options with extra fees.
-But, beware of these fees and the other risks that come with these new mutual funds.
-For most people, investing in the traditional TSP funds (i.e. C & S Funds) is usually a better strategy that comes with lower fees.
+*Bottom Line Up Front (BLUF):*  The TSP's new mutual funds will add investing options, but with extra fees.
+Beware of these fees and other risks that come with these new mutual funds.
+For most people, investing in the traditional TSP funds (especially the C & S Funds) is usually a better strategy that comes with lower fees.

 -------------

-The Thrift Savings Plan (TSP) is adding mutual fund options, but make sure you understand the added fees that come with deciding to take advantage of these new options.
+The Thrift Savings Plan (TSP) is adding an optional mutual fund window, where you'll be able to invest in hundreds of mutual funds.
+However, make sure you understand the added risks that come with these new options.

 First, I want to clarify that the current five (5) funds of TSP are not changing at all.
 You can still invest in the C, S, I, F, and G funds without paying any extra fees.

-However, investing in the new mutual fund window will come with [lots of additional fees](https://www.fedsmith.com/2022/04/07/is-tsp-mutual-fund-window-worth-using/):
+However, investing in the new mutual fund window will come with [additional fees](https://www.fedsmith.com/2022/04/07/is-tsp-mutual-fund-window-worth-using/):

 - $150 (or more) in annual maintenance fees
-- $28.75 per trade (i.e. every change you make)
+- $28.75 per trade (i.e. every time you make a change)

 **However, there is another type of fee to watch out for: the _expense ratios_ of the mutual funds themselves.**